mailamudasser1-ops/Study-Tracker/README.md

 - Timer not running in real-time and pausing issues.
 - Lack of flexibility in adding, editing, deleting and rearranging study sessions.
 - No way to skip breaks or sessions when needed.
-- Hard-to-read last minute alerts that caused stress.
+- Hard to read last minute alerts that caused stress.

 ---